-6.3.1 Backing up a system partition
+6.3.1.
+Backing up a system partition

 It is recommended to back up the system partition when your C: disk consists of a single partition, though in this case partition backup is equivalent to system disk backup.
 It is also makes sense to back up the system partition if it contains all your applications and important data or if you do not have enough free space for backing up the entire system disk.
 A system partition backup would be most helpful when you need to recover the operating system corrupted by a virus, malware or, for example, after Windows update installation.
 Recovery on a new hard disk drive is possible too, though it may be a bit complicated in case you want to create more than one partition on the new hard disk.
 Otherwise it is better to back up the entire system disk, especially if it has hidden recovery or diagnostic partitions created by your computer's manufacturer.
 Furthermore, a system disk backup is more convenient when recovering on a new disk.
 Backing up the system partition may also be advisable when you like testing a lot of applications or games.
-Most applications cannot be uninstalled without a trace, including Acronis True Image Home itself.
+Most applications cannot be uninstalled without a trace, including Acronis True Image Home 2010 Netbook Edition itself.
 You can make a basic system partition backup containing your operating system and main applications like MS Office and Outlook.
 Thereafter you will always be able to recover that basic system state after trying new programs - if you don't like them or if something goes wrong.

-The easiest way of backing up the system partition is using the One-Click Backup either during the first start of Acronis True Image Home after installation or later.
+The easiest way of backing up the system partition is using the One-Click Backup either during the first start of Acronis True Image Home 2010 Netbook Edition after installation or later.
 This tool is intended for backing up only the system partition and MBR.
 Of course, you can use the Backup Wizard too, but here is the procedure for using the One-Click Backup tool (not during the first start).

-1. If you want to use your external drive for backing up the system partition, attach and power it on before starting Acronis True Image Home.

-Choose Tools & Utilities $\rightarrow$ One-Click Backup in the main program menu.
-Acronis True Image Home will offer the destination for storing your backup (if you do not have the Acronis Secure Zone, the destination will be the attached external hard drive).
-If you would prefer another backup destination, click the link under the Archive location: line and select the storage location most suitable for you.

-- 1. By default the One-Click Backup tool schedules subsequent full backups of your system partition once every seven days, but you can change the interval between backups or cancel scheduling. - 2.
+- 1. If you want to use your external drive for backing up the system partition, attach and power it on before starting Acronis True Image Home 2010 Netbook Edition. - Choose Tools & Utilities → One-Click Backup in the main program menu.
+Acronis True Image Home 2010 Netbook Edition will offer the destination for storing your backup.
+If you would prefer another backup destination, click the Specify destination link and select the storage location most suitable for you. - 3.
+By default the One-Click Backup tool schedules subsequent full backups of your system partition once every seven days, but you can change the interval between backups or cancel scheduling. - 4.
 After you finish settings, click Protect to start the backup task.